pmoerenhout/gsm0348/README.md

 ## News

+0. Added the proprietary XOR4 and XOR8 signing algorithms.
+0. Using the SMS implementation, use the SecurityBytesType.WITH_LENGTHS.
 0. Minimum Java is now 1.7, rewrite using ByteBuffer, prepare for other transports (SMS-CB, CATTP, HTTPS).
 The goal is to support ETSI TS 102 225, ETSI TS 131 115, and 3GPP TS 31.115.
-0. Version 1.2.9 is out
-0. Fixed NPE during response packet recovering (thanks to Tomas)
+0. Fixed NPE during response packet recovering (thanks to Tomas).
-0. Fixed testcases dataset schema location - now autotest should pass
+0. Fixed testcases dataset schema location - now autotest should pass.
-0. Added AES and RC
+0. Added AES and RC.
-0. Moved to the Open Telecoms GitHub and published in Maven Central repository
+0. Moved to the Open Telecoms GitHub and published in Maven Central repository.

 ## System Overview